Azure/AzureStackHCI-EvalGuide/nested/steps/3b_AzSHCINodesPS.md

 With the installation complete, you'll be prompted to change the password before logging in.
 Enter a password, and once complete, you should be at the **C:\Users\Administrator** screen.
 If you enter **ipconfig** at the command prompt, you should find that all 4 of your network adapters have been assigned an IP from your DHCP Server.

+**NOTE** Take a note of the IP address for each node that you deploy - you'll use this information in the next step.

 ![Showing network IP addresses on AZSHCINODE01](/media/node_ipconfig.png)

 One additional step is to rename the AZSHCINODE01 OS, so still within the **cmd prompt**, type **PowerShell** to open the local PowerShell instance, and then run: